 Early warning signs that your body is beginning to overheat can include headache, dizziness or fainting, weakness, and excessive sweating.
 If you experience any of these symptoms as you work, it's important to stop, find a place to cool off, and drink water.
 Allowing your body to recover from these symptoms will prevent the situation from becoming more serious.

 Heat exhaustion is caused by a depletion of water, salt, and other electrolytes in the body lost through sweat.
 In addition to flu-like symptoms, victims will experience excessive thirst, rapid heart rate, light-headedness, and moist, clammy skin.

 If you notice yourself or others struggling with these symptoms, your first move should be to get out of the heat.
 From there, remove or loosen tight clothing and apply wet cloths.
 Drink water slowly, and rest while carefully monitoring conditions.
 If symptoms progress toward heat stroke, call 911.

-Call 911 immediately in the event of heatstroke.
+Call 911 immediately in the event of a heatstroke.
 While waiting for the emergency vehicle, move to a cool location, apply wet sheets or towels, and fan with air.
-If you see changes in level of consciousness or vomiting, don't attempt to drink water.
+If you see changes in the level of consciousness or vomiting, don't attempt to drink water.

 Beat the heat

 While you can't eliminate the threat of heat-related health complications, the following tips can help reduce the risks: